splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 }
 ```

-Change into the `api-gateway` directory and force a new build for just the `api-gateway` service:

 {{% /tab %}}
 {{< /tabs >}}

+Change into the `api-gateway` directory and force a new build for just the `api-gateway` service:

 ``` bash
 cd  ~/spring-petclinic-microservices/spring-petclinic-api-gateway
 ../mvnw clean install -D skipTests -P buildDocker
 ```

+and push the new container to the local registry

 ``` bash
 . ~/workshop/petclinic/scripts/push_docker.sh